What Is the Effectiveness of Meal Timing Strategies in Weight Management?

 A study published in the International Journal of Obesity found that people who ate their main meal earlier in the day (before 3 p.m.) lost more weight than those who ate their main meal later in the day.
 This suggests that the timing of meals can play a significant role in weight management.

-Topic to read : What Impact Does Volunteer Gardening Have on Physical and Mental Well-being in Older Adults?
+Also read : What Impact Does Volunteer Gardening Have on Physical and Mental Well-being in Older Adults?

 Intermittent fasting is one of the most popular meal timing strategies.
 It involves cycling between periods of eating and fasting.
 The review of several studies on intermittent fasting shows promising results in terms of weight loss and metabolic health.